 3. Keeping use of insecticides, weed killers and fertiliser to a minimum.

-4. Ensuring our farming is ethical, including playing a major role in the upliftment of the community.
+4. Ensuring our farming is ethical, including playing a significant role in the upliftment of the community.

-Gabriëlskloof is the realisation of a dream for South African Bernhard Heyns, who searched for several years to find the unique piece of land that would 'root him to the spot', so to speak.
+Gabriëlskloof is the realisation of a dream for South African Bernhard Heyns, who searched for several years to find the unique piece of land that would 'root him to the spot'.

 Local farmer Barry Anderson had heard about Bernhard’s mission and arranged to meet him on a windy summer’s day in 2001 at a farm called "Avontuur" on the outskirts of Botrivier.
 Both immediately recognised the potential of this piece of land (at the time covered with wheat and canola, and home to a few wandering sheep) and soon after, Bernhard bought what is today Gabriëlskloof.